 Thus, in the model, divorce reform amplifies trends already affecting education and labor decisions—not only the closing gender wage gap, but also a rising college wage premium and swelling personal income that made postsecondary education more affordable.

-Other economists, including University of Minnesota economists Larry Jones and Ellen McGrattan (see Minneapolis Fed Staff Report 317 and “Wives at Work” in the December 2003 issue of The Region), have found that a narrowing of the gender wage gap alone can account for rising female educational attainment and distaff advances in the workplace.
+Other economists, including University of Minnesota economists Larry E. Jones and Ellen McGrattan (also, respectively, Minneapolis Fed visiting scholar and consultant), have found that a narrowing of the gender wage gap alone can account for rising female educational attainment and distaff advances in the workplace.
+(See Minneapolis Fed Staff Report 317 and “Wives at Work” in the December 2003 issue of The Region.)
 But Guvenen and Rendall view divorce reform as an additional, powerful driver of those developments.
 “If you don’t have this force—the divorce law change—we argue that [the model] cannot generate much action,” Guvenen said.

 In the model, divorce reform accounts for almost half of the increase in college attainment by women from 1950 to 2005.
 It has an even bigger impact on market hours worked by married women over the same period.